Air Fryer Recipe

 Method

-2. In a large bowl, combine the flour, sugar, baking powder, and salt.
-Mix well.
+- In a large bowl, add the flour, sugar, baking powder and salt, then mix well.

-3. Using your fingertips or a pastry cutter, incorporate the chilled butter into the dry ingredients until the mixture resembles coarse crumbs.
+- Using your fingertips or a pastry cutter, rub the chilled butter into the dry ingredients until the mixture looks like coarse crumbs.

-4. Add the blueberries and lemon zest into the mixture, gently tossing to coat the blueberries.
+- Add the blueberries and lemon zest to the bowl, gently tossing so the blueberries are coated.

-5. In a separate bowl, whisk together the milk, egg, and vanilla extract until well combined.
+- In a separate bowl, whisk the milk, egg and vanilla extract together until well combined.

-7. Transfer the dough onto a lightly floured surface.
-Knead the dough lightly and form a circle about 1 inch thick.
+- Tip the dough onto a lightly floured surface.
+Knead it lightly, then shape it into a circle about 1 inch thick.

-8. Cut the dough into 8 wedges and place them into the air fryer basket lined with parchment paper.
+- Cut the dough into 8 wedges and place them in the air fryer basket lined with parchment paper.

-9. Air fry the scones for approximately 10-12 minutes or until they are golden brown and cooked through.
+- Air fry the scones for approximately 10-12 minutes, or until golden brown and cooked through.

-10. Remove the scones from the air fryer and let them cool slightly.
+- Remove the scones from the air fryer and leave them to cool slightly.

 Why this works in an air fryer